 This procedure can relieve low back and radiating leg pain.
 The steroid medication can reduce the swelling and inflammation caused by spinal conditions such as spinal stenosis, radiculopathy, sciatica and herniated disc.
 The procedure is described below.
 Consult your doctor about your risks and what to expect after the procedure.

 For this procedure, you must lie face down with a cushion under your stomach to provide comfort and flex your back.
 This position also opens your spine, which allows your doctor easier access to the epidural space.
 The physician uses a fluoroscope to locate the appropriate lumbar vertebra and root nerve.
-Then he applies a local anesthetic to numb the skin.
+Then he or she applies a local anesthetic to numb the skin.

 Using a thin needle, the doctor anesthetizes all the tissue down to the surface of the vertebral transverse process.
 See the top illustration.

 The physician slides a thin bent needle with a slightly curved point through the anesthetized track.
-With the aid of the fluoroscope, he carefully guides the needle into the foraminal space or spinal opening, near the targeted root nerve.
+With the aid of the fluoroscope, he or she carefully guides the needle into the foraminal space or spinal opening, near the targeted root nerve.

 As shown in the middle illustration, your doctor injects a contrast solution into the space.
-Then he uses the fluoroscope to see the painful areas more clearly, confirming the correct location of the needle tip.
+Then he or she uses the fluoroscope to see the painful areas more clearly, confirming the correct location of the needle tip.

 The physician injects a steroid-anesthetics mix into the foraminal epidural space, bathing the painful root nerve with soothing medication.
 Refer to the bottom illustration.